danth/coricamu/README.md

 Posts also include rich metadata which allows search engines to present your content in the most appropriate manner.

+### Post Lists

+Coricamu pre-defines two templates related to posts:

+- `all-posts` inserts a chronological list of all posts, as is found on `posts/index.html`.
+- `recent-posts` inserts a chronological list of the newest `count` posts.

+You will learn more about how to use templates later in this document.

 ### Styles

 Coricamu comes with a bare-bones CSS file which is imported by default.
 This